 He also talks a lot on Gaia Capitalism, the concept that Mother Earth and all living and non-living organisms are connected.
-He has partnered with Al Gore against global warming, deforestation (amazon rainforests are like the lungs to our planet giving us 20% of our oxygen), CO2 emissions and other pertinent issues.
+He has partnered with Al Gore against global warming, deforestation (amazon rain-forests are like the lungs to our planet giving us 20% of our oxygen), CO2 emissions and other pertinent issues.
 The story of how he partnered with Nelson Mandela and Kofi Annan to avoid the Iraq war is very inspiring.
 His philosophy is:

 Richard Branson, with his contrarian views and hunger for publicity, is not for everyone.
 He himself says that the PR gives his group much-needed brand awareness at very low cost.
 Read also about how his wife-swapping experiment with a musician couple in the swinging 60s cost him his first wife!
-Learning from that (what he considered fun, his wife took as lack of commitment), he has been married to his second wife for 28 years now.
+Learning from that (what he considered fun as a hippie, his wife took as lack of commitment), he has been married to his second wife for 28 years now.
 Love him or hate him, you can’t ignore him.
-[People may find this book a little all over the place, and I wish Branson had done a better job in distilling his life’s lessons.]

 Why should you read the book: To learn and be inspired from an absolute genius.
-In my little way, I try to emulate his successes: trying to make it strong in the corporate world as a CFO; but finding the times to read and write and teach; and do a lot of adventures like skydiving, bungee jumping, snake handling or Everest base camp trekking; and never forgetting about helping the world through Elements or P&G Alumni Foundation.
-On the rare occasions when I do feel enervated, I simply open up one of his books and remember humbly that what we are doing is but a small drop in a very big ocean.
+On the rare occasions when I do feel enervated and tired, I simply open up one of his books and remember humbly that what we are doing is but a small drop in a very big ocean.
 Read his autobiography (Losing My Virginity) too.
-Both books fill us with a euphoria and a can-do attitude.
+Both books fill us with an instant euphoria and a can-do attitude.